zerotrickpony/helloelectron/README.md

   - ✅ consider any crash anywhere in the app to also be a test failure.
   - need to put a test/node_modules and a test/package.json in there
 - ✅ updater scheme / OTA update support
+- test/ needs to be split up from testweb/, they cant share a single node_modules.
+- add dpdm and run it during tests
 - bug: restart app button in crash reporter doesnt work
 - try npm install non-dev web dependencies, what happens to them?
 - add toasts to the GUI, and toast on update